Grades, Progression and Graduation

 INTENT TO REGISTER STEP-BY-STEP GUIDE

-Intent to Register (ITR) for the 2024 Fall/Winter term (September 2024 to April 2025) will be available from Friday, March 1 to Tuesday, April 2.
+Intent to Register (ITR) for the 2025 Fall/Winter session (September 2025 to April 2026) will be available from Wednesday, February 26, 2025 to Wednesday, April 2, 2025.

 Intent to Register (ITR) is for current Fall/Winter students to request registration in an academic program and/or module for the subsequent Fall/Winter term.